aws4embeddedlinux/meta-aws-ci/cdk/README.md

     * After the first successful deployment, priviledged credentials are no longer required.

+    * After you run a deployment for the first time with the settings above, a cdk.context.json may get created automatically.
+This file must be committed to source control to keep track of resources
+    * and settings for the self-mutate and updates to work correctly.

 ## Useful commands

  * `npm run build`   compile typescript to js